How to Play Blackjack

 Retail and online casino platforms adhere to strict Responsible Gambling (RG) practices to ensure that players avoid developing problem gambling habits.
 You can use local, state, and national resources or call 1-800-GAMBLER to discuss any issues.

-If you play online, visit the casino's RG section to learn about problem gambling, setting limits on spending, sessions, and self-exclusion.
+If you play online, visit the casino's responsible gambling section to learn about problem gambling, setting limits on spending, sessions, and self-exclusion.

 If you have any remaining questions about how to play blackjack, here's our FAQ section.
 Remember, you can always check the in-game settings for information on rules and paytables, along with a strategy chart for optimizing the game's RTP.